 If you’re ready, let’s go.

-The skills and attributes you need
+The skills and attributes you need for sound people management

 1. Basic training and development in HR and managing people

 Yes, I know you set up your business to make money, not to be concerned with all this training and development “thing.”

 But even if you have a manager or supervisor who is responsible for HR, as the overall leader of the business you need to have some basic training or coaching in this area.

 When you don’t have this training, even if you hire someone to handle your people management issues, you are in no position to understand what they are doing and be able to provide meaningful guidance as needed.

 2. Emotional Intelligence to upscale your people management

 Psychology Today defines Emotional Intelligence as “the ability to identify and manage one’s own emotions, as well as the emotions of others.”
 If you accept this definition, and you should, then you understand what it takes to manage and lead your people.

 It’s also an awesome requirement.
 Especially so, when you have to run all aspects of your business, constantly making decisions on the fly.
 You will find it’s awfully hard managing your own emotions far less those of other people.